Orthogonal calibration via posterior projections with applications to the Schwarzschild model: Application to Schwarzschild's model

-Here we carry out a joint calibration of the Schwarzschild model.
+In it's current version \citep{van2008triaxial}, for a given input parameter combination $t = (t_1, t_2, t_3)^\T$, the code outputs the first four moments of the line-of-sight velocity distribution $f_S(x;t) = (v_{S}(x;t), \tau_{S}(x;t), h_{3,S}(x;t), h_{4,S}(x;t))^\T $ for points $x$ in a 2-dimensional spatial grid $\mathcal{X}$.
+The points $x$ are typically chosen to match the locations of the physical photometric data, providing further information about the mass distribution.
+Specifically, physical data $y_F(x_i) = (v_{F}(x_i), \tau_{F}(x_i), h_{3,F}(x_i), h_{4,F}(x_i))^\T$ is available for $i = 1, \ldots, n, \, n = 105$ locations of $\mathcal{X} = [-1, 1]^2$.
+In Figure \ref{fig:obsd_V_model}, color coded output from the code and the observed data are shown when $t = (10.22, 10, 1)^\T$ at the $n$ locations.
+This superposition technique is implemented by a computer code (FORTRAN) which is extremely computationally intensive; e.g. for one input of $\theta$, approximately 3 hours is needed to generate the output.
+The code output is available for three different values of $t_3 = 1, 2,3$, and for each value $t_3$, the output is available over a two-dimensional grid of values for $(t_1, t_2)$ where $t_1$ ranges from 10.22 to 10.31 and $t_2$ ranges from 10 to 10.25.
+Overall, the computer code output is available for $N = 476$ different values of $t$.
+Naturally, an exhaustive search over the input parameter space that compares the code output to the observed data to find the best-fit parameter combination is prohibitive.
+However, from limited experiments performed separately on each of the 4 outputs of the model, scientists have seen that for the point $\tilde{\theta} = (9.92, 9.29, 1.27)$ the model outputs best approximated the observed data up to slight variations for each of the outcome.
+Here, we carry out a joint calibration of the Schwarzschild model.
 For this, we first estimate the covariance matrix as $\Sigma = \text{Cov}(E)$, where $E$ is a $n \times q$ error matrix obtained by fitting univariate BART regressions to the field data of each outcome.
 Here we fit the PBART method with functional projection.
 The marginal posterior distribution of $\theta$ is shown in Figure \ref{fig:multivariate_sc_theta}.
 The 95\% symmetric posterior (marginal) credible intervals are [9.54, 9.87], [8.78, 9.13] and [0.97, 1.38] for $\theta_1, \theta_2, \theta_3$, respectively.
 Intervals for $\theta_1, \theta_2$ from the joint analysis clearly seem to lie at the intersection of the intervals from the univariate model, but the posterior of $\theta_3$ exhibits slight bimodality.
 Overall, by modeling the four outcomes simultaneously uncertainty in $\theta$ have reduced which may significantly cut down computation time for future applications with an expanded parameter space.
 We also show the marginal posterior predictive mean of the outcomes.
-In the first panel of Figure \ref{fig:calibrated_v}, we plot the posterior predictive mean at the observed locations for $v_R(\cdot)$.
-For reference, the observed data is plotted on the third panel of Figure \ref{fig:calibrated_v}.
-Similar plots for $\tau_R(\cdot), h_{3,R}(\cdot)$ and $h_{4,R}(\cdot)$ are provided in Figures \ref{fig:calibrated_tau}, \ref{fig:calibrated_h3} and \ref{fig:calibrated_h4}, respectively.
+In the left panel of Figure \ref{fig:calibrated_v}, we plot the posterior predictive mean at the observed locations for the four outcomes $v_R(\cdot), \tau_R(\cdot), h_{3,R}(\cdot), h_{4,R}(\cdot)$.
+For reference, the observed data is plotted on the right panel of Figure \ref{fig:calibrated_v}.
 As mentioned earlier, the outcomes in this context represent the first four moments of velocity, and the model performance decreases as the moments increase.
 We also observed a similar phenomenon when we looked at the relative squared error loss for a held-out data set of size 20.
 For $v_F(x)$, We define the relative squared error loss as $n_t^{-1} \sum_{i = 1}^{n_t} (1 - \hat{v}_F(x_i)/v_F(x_i))^2$ where $\hat{v_F}(x_i)$ represents the posterior mean of samples of $[v_{S}(x_i, \theta) + b_{v, \theta}(x_i)]$.
 Here $n_t$ is the test data size.
 The definition is similar for other outcomes.
 The values we obtained are 0.17, 0.003, 3.92 and 30.42 for $v, \tau, h_3, h_4$, respectively.